IsaacLiraa/IsaacLiraa/README.md

 ### 😁 Daily Joke

 > **Joke of the Day:**
-> _Why do programmers prefer dark mode?
-Because light attracts bugs._
+> _How do you comfort a JavaScript bug?
+You console it._

 <!--ENDS_HERE_QUOTE_CARD-->